All Elite Wrestling: Expansion of live and broadcast events (2022–present)

 In August 2023, AEW held All In at Wembley Stadium, a pay-per-view that received critical acclaim; with a live paid attendance number of 72,265, it became one of the highest attended events in professional wrestling history.
 The event is also notable for being CM Punk's final AEW event, as he was fired with cause by Khan and the AEW Discipline Committee, following a legitimate backstage altercation with Jack Perry; Perry was also later suspended indefinitely.

 At the conclusion of the All In event in London, AEW announced that it would return to Wembley Stadium on August 25, 2024, with tickets going on sale on December 1, 2023.
 All In subsequently took place at Wembley Stadium as scheduled, coinciding with the United Kingdom's August Bank Holiday weekend.
 The event was notable for featuring the AEW debut of former WWE wrestler Ricochet, the return of British wrestler Jamie Hayter, who had been out with an injury since May 2023, the appearance of former AEW wrestler Sting, and the in-ring return of English wrestler and London native Nigel McGuinness following his retirement in 2011 and subsequent transition into color commentary.

 On October 2, 2024, AEW and Warner Bros.
 Discovery (WBD) announced a multi-year contract extension; the contract maintained most of AEW's existing programs on TBS and TNT (aside from Rampage, which was cancelled), while adding digital rights for Max (including rights to simulcast live AEW programs, and a rolling library of past television episodes and PPVs) beginning in January 2025.
 Later in 2025, AEW pay-per-views will also become available for purchase via Max; although they will still be sold via television providers and other platforms, they will be sold at a discount on Max, and the service will be promoted as the main outlet for AEW pay-per-views.

+In January 2026, amidst a proposed Paramount acquisition of Warner Bros.
+Discovery assets, it was reported that Warner Bros.
+Discovery owns a minority stake of AEW.

+On March 9, 2026, in partnership with Kiswe, AEW launched MyAEW, an over-the-top streaming service and digital television network available worldwide outside of the United States and Canada.
+The service hosts all episodes of AEW's programs and all PPV events, live and on-demand, as well as hosting the archive for all prior programs and PPVs.
+It also hosts the archive for ROH.
+AEW's first PPV to stream on MyAEW was Revolution.